developer-zebra/developer-zebra-site/src/ekd/1-2/guide/usage/index.md

 ### Save Project

-To save the current keyboard layout project, click the “Save Project” button.
+To save the current key layout project, click the “Save Project” button.
 A dialog appears indicating the location of the saved “`.encrypted`” file.
 Take note of the save directory for later reference.

 ### Delete a Key